 Influential Artists in Renaissance Art

-The Renaissance was not merely a movement—it was a constellation of genius.
+The Renaissance was not merely a movement.
+It was a constellation of genius.
 The era produced some of the most celebrated and influential artists in human history, whose contributions transcended aesthetic innovation and reshaped the intellectual and cultural identity of the Western world.

 • Leonardo da Vinci (1452–1519): A polymath and visionary, Leonardo da Vinci epitomized the Renaissance ideal of the universal man.
 His mastery of anatomy, light, and proportion culminated in works such as The Last Supper and Mona Lisa, the latter regarded as the most famous painting in the world.
 His sketches, including anatomical studies and technical drawings, frequently achieve auction prices in excess of $10 million.
 Due to their rarity and provenance, even minor authenticated works command extraordinary premiums.